×

 Example:

-Automated evaluation tools score anonymised minute entries using criteria such as completeness, accuracy, and timeliness.
+Automated evaluation tools score anonymized minute entries using criteria such as completeness, accuracy, and timeliness.
 The system also tracks performance trends across courtrooms.

 Example Solution Automated Grading And Evaluation illustration